HandongHCI/HandongHCI.github.io/Courses/HCI00.md

 ### Assignments

-#### Essay writing
+#### Essay Writing

 ##### Philosophy of essay writing
-- The essay writing is aimed to help students to have clear understandings and ideas regarding human factors and ergonomics topics delivered through the course.
+- The essay writing is aimed to help students to have clear understandings and ideas regarding HCI topics delivered through the course.
 - The essay is NOT a report or a summary of knowledge.
 The essay, just like a diary, is to **express students' thoughts, ideas, opinions, arguments, discussion, agreements, or critiques** in non-strict writing styles or formats.
-There's NO answer for the essay topics, but essays will be evaluated by the professor in terms of such as **clarity of opinion, rationality of argument, creativity about new ideas, depth of own philosophy about the topic, and so forth**.
+There's NO answer for the essay topics, but the essays will be evaluated by the professor in terms of such as **clarity of opinion, rationality of argument, creativity about new ideas, depth of own philosophy about the topic, and so forth**.
 - For your understanding about my education philosophy on the essay writing, I share this [세바시 talk](https://www.youtube.com/watch?v=QYt1-Z12K2E), which is spoken in Korean.
 Note that I will not use the peer evaluation concept introduced in this video.

 ##### Writing Guideline